pact-foundation/pact-provider-proxy/README.md

     $ rake pact:verify:monolith

 If you have access to your provider code base, and are able to spawn an instance locally, you could add some rake tasks to start and stop your server.
-(Please note, I have actually run this code, I just think it should work...)
+(Please note, I have not actually run this code, I just think it should work...)

 ```ruby